fabiangreffrath/woof/README.md

 ## Cross-compiling

-You can cross-compile from Linux to Windows.
-First, make sure you have a reasonably recent version of mingw-w64 installed.
+You may want to cross-compile from Linux to Windows.
+First, make sure you have a reasonably recent version of the [Mingw-w64](https://www.mingw-w64.org/) package installed.
 From there, cross-compiling should be as easy as:

 ```
  cd woof
  mkdir build; cd build
- cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_TOOLCHAIN_FILE=../CrossToWin64.cmake ..
+ cmake -DCMAKE_TOOLCHAIN_FILE=../CrossToWin64.cmake ..
  make
 ```